Sarah (Comp) Lepley was born on Oct. 17, 1828 in Buffalo Mills, Bedford County, PA, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.

-Sarah and Adam were the parents of a dozen offspring -- Simon Alexander Lepley, Susannah Matilda Lepley, Elizabeth Lepley, Jacob Lepley, Emma Frances Lepley, Samuel Lepley, Minerva Jane Lepley, Norman Lincoln Lepley, Missouri Lepley, Effie Louellen Lepley, Adam Lepley and Sarah Alice Lepley.
+Sarah and Adam were the parents of a dozen offspring -- Simon Alexander Lepley, Susannah Matilda "Susan" Broadwater, Elizabeth "Lizzie" Shumaker/Shumaker, Jacob Lepley, Emma Frances Lepley, Samuel Lepley, Minerva Jane Lepley, Norman Lincoln Lepley, Missouri Lepley, Effie Louellen Lepley, Adam Lepley and Sarah Alice Lepley.

 Sadly, Adam passed away at the age of 82 on June 9, 1903.
+Rev. B. Knepper preached the funeral sermon and was paid $2 for his services.
 Interment was in the Lepley family burying ground in Wellersburg.
 Inscribed on his grave marker was the phrase, "Gone but not forgotten."

 With her health failing due to the debilities of old age, Sarah died at the age of 80 on Jan.
 11, 1909.
 She was laid to rest in the family cemetery on the farm.
 Simon Lepley of Wellersburg, Somerset County was the informant for the certificate of death.
 [Find-a-Grave]